 Find out more about the benefits and practicalities of studying for an online degree:

-The programme is composed of 180 credits divided over eight taught courses (6 core and 2 electives chosen from 4) plus a Master’s dissertation.
+The programme is composed of 180 credits divided over eight taught courses (6 compulsory and 2 electives chosen from 4) plus a dissertation.

-It is designed to be taken part time over three years (20 hours per week), with an option to complete the course in up to six years if required.
+The programme is designed to be taken part-time over three years (20 hours per week), with an option to complete in up to six years if required.